- A password reset disk can be used to recover your Windows account, if you can’t remember the login credentials.

 All sounds pretty simple, I give you that, but you need to be aware of a few things:

 - Password reset disks can only be created for a local account.
-For Microsoft online accounts you can still reset the password, but you have to do it on Microsoft’s website.
+For Microsoft online accounts you can still reset the password, but you have to do it on Microsoft’s website or from the Windows login screen.
 Passwords for accounts linked to a domain can be reset remotely by the IT administrator.

 - A password reset disk only works for the user account for which it was created.
 If there are more users on the same computer you need to create a password reset disk for each of them.